 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-What factors into car insurance prices?
+What factors influence car insurance prices?
 Let's review the most important aspects of your insurance profile.

 Age becomes a less prominent rating factor at the age of 20, and even less impactful at the age of 25.
-Learn more about cheap car insurance for teens.
+Learn more about car insurance based on your age below:

 This rating factor is straightforward.
 Car insurance companies see a driver's past as an accurate predictor of their future performance.
 A history of tickets or violations will inflate the cost of current and future insurance premiums.
 The below data show how a speeding ticket (speeding 16-20 miles per hour over the limit), a DUI, and a reckless driving charge may impact insurance premiums.